System-Wide Accessibility Improvements

 Mattapan Line

 Valley Road is the only inaccessible station on the Mattapan Line.
-All of our other Mattapan Line stations are accessible.
+Although, a number of minor-to-moderate barriers exist throughout all the stations on the line, including deteriorating sidewalks and curb ramps.

 Commuter Rail